tedla-brandsema/yoink/README.md

 ```

-After that we can parse a file containing `.count` commands, with the full example below:
+Then we can parse a file containing `.count` commands, with the full example below:
 ```go
 package main